Arnold Schwarzenegger Classic Bodybuilding / Pumping Iron Workout

 Common Questions

-How often did Arnold Schwarzenegger train?
+How many hours a day did Arnold Schwarzenegger train?

-Did Arnold Schwarzenegger do cardio?
+Did Arnold do cardio?

 Ready to Transform Like Arnold Schwarzenegger?